cachoid/varnish-http-purge/README.md

 Varnish HTTP Purge
 ==================

-This is the development repository for the Varnish HTTP Purge plugin.
+This is the development repository for the Cachoid Varnish Plugin for WordPress.

 You should install the plugin from the [WordPress.org Repository](http://wordpress.org/plugins/varnish-http-purge/) however the master branch will mirror that.
 Development happens on various `REL` branches.